Corrections Officer Entry Level & Lateral

 This position requires direct contact with inmates.
 The inmate population includes potentially volatile and combative individuals with emotional, mental health, and alcohol/substance abuse problems.
-Incumbents are responsible for booking, releasing, inmate management, supervision, and security work within DAJD jail facilities and the Work Release Unit.
+Incumbents are responsible for booking, releasing, inmate management, supervision, and security work within DAJD jail facilities.

-Corrections Officers are expected to maintain regular attendance, use their intellect and effective communication skills, use physical strength and endurance, maintain a professional demeanor and appearance, actively participate in tactical situations, emergency response, force training, and follow very detailed instructions, policies, procedures and the Code of Conduct.
+Corrections Officers are expected to maintain regular attendance and will be tasked with working mandatory overtime when needed, use their intellect and effective communication skills, use physical strength and endurance, maintain a professional demeanor and appearance, actively participate in tactical situations, emergency response, force training, and follow very detailed instructions, policies, procedures and the Code of Conduct.

 Work locations: Incumbents may be assigned to either of two work locations: